FraunhoferIOSB/FAAAST-Service/README.md

 For evaluation purposes, you also have the possibility to request an [evaluation license](https://www.prosysopc.com/products/opc-ua-java-sdk/evaluate).

+In the near future we will provide a pre-compiled version of the OPC UA Endpoint via Maven Central that allows you to use it without requiring a license.

 In order to use the OPC UA Endpoint, the configuration settings require to include an OPC UA Endpoint configuration, like the one below:
 ```json
 {